IBM/openshift-workshop-was/labs/IntroOpenshift/README.md

 ![Deployment After Create](images/DeploymentAfterCreate.jpg)

-Click on the YAML tab, and not the additions to the original input YAML file.
+Click on the YAML tab, and note the additions to the original input YAML file.

 ![Deployment After Create YAML](images/DeploymentAfterCreateYAML.jpg)